LazzaAU/skill_InternetRadio/README.md

 configured Radio Station and she'll play it for you.
 It's internet based so you will need internet for this skill.

-Start Playing the radio by asking alice.
+- Start Playing the radio by asking alice.

-Change stations by asking alice
+- Change stations by asking alice to change them.

-Add your own radio stations to the existing list
+- Add your own radio stations to the existing list

 Please read skill instructions for further details